NotArb/Jupiter/BOTCONFIG.md

 # This is just an example, we advise changing this from solana's public rpc.
 [[rpc]]
-enabled=true # Enable or disable this RPC node configuration (default: true) key="solana-pub" # Unique key identifier for this RPC configuration url="https://api.mainnet-beta.solana.com" # URL and port of your RPC server http_timeout_ms=3000 # HTTP request timeout for RPC (in milliseconds) http_pool_max_size=5 # Maximum number of HTTP connections allowed to be pooled for this dispatcher's requests (default: 5)
+enabled=true # Enable or disable this RPC node configuration (default: true) id="solana-pub" # Unique custom identifier for this RPC configuration url="https://api.mainnet-beta.solana.com" # URL and port of your RPC server http_timeout_ms=3000 # HTTP request timeout for RPC (in milliseconds) http_pool_max_size=5 # Maximum number of HTTP connections allowed to be pooled for this dispatcher's requests (default: 5)